 - NOTE The total flow of any calibration point generated by the calibrator must be at minimum, a factor of 2.5 greater than the flow demand of the analyzer.
-All calibrations require the sample line from the calibrator to the analyzer have a positive pressure bypass in order to deliver gas to the analyzer at the pressure required by the analyzer. - a.
+All calibrations require the sample line from the calibrator to the analyzer have a positive pressure bypass in order to deliver gas to the analyzer at the pressure required by the analyzer.
+In addition, as per Alberta Environment Technical Bulletin 0-20A, THC analyzers will be calibrated with a methane propane mixture in order to optimize the detection of a wider range of hydrocarbons. - a.
 Initiate flow of a zero-air gas to the analyzer.
 Record the "Diluent and Cal Gas" flow rates. - b.
 After the monitor reading has stabilized for 20 minutes, record the resultant unadjusted zero reading as "as found zero". - c.
 The operator will then adjust the zero unless the "as found zero" is not 0.00. - d.
 After the adjusted monitor reading has stabilized for 20 minutes, record the resultant adjusted zero reading as "adjusted zero". - e.
 Initiate a flow of a known gas between 50% and 80% of the full scale to the analyzer.
 Record the "Diluent Flow Rate" and "Cal Gas Flow Rate".
 Determine the Calculated concentration (CC) (refer to 8.1-a). - f.
 After the monitor reading has stabilized for 20 minutes, record the resultant unadjusted reading as "as found high".
 Calculate the correction factor (CF) (refer to 8.1-b).
 The analyzer will then be adjusted in accordance with the analyzer manufacturers procedures to give a correction factor as close to 1.000 as possible.